Voilaah/oc-mall-stats/README.md

 # oc-mall-stats
-Provide some basics stats for October CMS MAALL Plugin
+Provide some basics stats for October CMS MALL Plugin